wtkhan/wtkhan.github.io/_posts/2025-09-15-I-wish-I-could-write-apps-like-docs.md

 summary: "I wrote out this fantasy and got sad at the implications"
 ---

+**UPDATE (Oct 2025)**: Since publishing this post, I came across Alan Kay and team's government-funded project ([docs](https://tinlizzie.org/VPRIPapers/tr2012001_steps.pdf)) to reinvent software development.
+The final project report discusses their proofs of concept for an integrated suite of applications with fewer and more expressive lines of code.
+They describe the suite as follows:

+> It has "universal documents" that can model all document forms [...] and an independent repertoire of ways to find, fetch, send, save, broadcast, etc., the documents.
+This subsumes the normal scattered "productivity suite" intractable stovepipes often provided instead of a truly integrated system.

+The final report from this project was 13 years ago, so I wouldn't hold my breath for a viable product today.
+This team hasn't released STEPS yet for the open-source development community.
+I can't pretend to understand the report well enough to claim that readers could build STEPS in a GitHub repo right away.
+Still, and not to be a Pollyanna, it's energizing to learn that some of the smartest folks on the planet considered this question and got funding for it!

 ## The Fantasy

 Imagine that the browser on your device was an app for natively browsing, creating _and_ publishing pages of dynamic software.
 There'd be no need for a separate IDE or editor to author interactive programs to view them in the browser.